anabanami/megachonker/README.md

 A file <out_file>.hashes will be stored alongside the backed up file.

 positional arguments:
   in_file      This is the file to be chunked, hashed and copied out_file     This is the backed up version of the file

 optional arguments:
   -h, --help   show this help message and exit
+  -q, --quiet  Do not show any output.
   ```